Where can I find information about Pacific navigation?

 - The keywords ‘Pacific navigation’ brings up the video How did Polynesian wayfinders navigate the Pacific Ocean?

-- Even though this video is not about navigating to New Zealand, it talks about how early Pacific navigators used the sun, stars, ocean swells, clouds and birds as navigation tools.
+- Even though this video is not about navigating to New Zealand, it covers how early Pacific navigators used the sun, stars, ocean swells, clouds and birds as navigation tools.

 There are a number of books and stories that have been written about navigation in the Pacific Ocean — check out your local public or school library to see what they have there.